ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&#x27;Tis well to woo, &#x27;tis well to wed% For
-bo the world hath done -Since myrtles
-grew, ami ro3-s Werr, /&#x27;^Vjlnd morning
-brought the sun; .. : Ba6 have a care,
-yo young iind fair, - &#x27; Be sure you
-pledge with truth ; i T?fl nnrtnin that
-vour love will wear I Beyond the days of
+I Beyond the days of
 youth \ For if you giro not heart for
 heart, As well as hand for hand, You&#x27;ll
 find you&#x27;ve played the unwise part, And